 You will also get a clear report with “as-is” and “as-left” values and a certificate to guarantee that the accuracy and traceability of your instrument complies to industry recognized standards.
 Read also Four Reasons to Calibrate Your Instruments at the Manufacturer blog post.

 Our Calibration Care Agreement includes planned calibrations for multiple years.
-It is the most economical and convenient way to maintain the accuracy of your Vaisala measurement instrument as good as new.
-As a Care customer, you will enjoy multiple benefits from lower calibration costs to faster turnaround times.
+It is the most economical and convenient way to maintain the accuracy of your Vaisala measurement instrument year after year.

 Vaisala´s Calibration Services